Skip to content

 Persistence Layer Interface

-This article provides a detailed introduction to various methods of performing persistence operations with MyBatis-Plus, including insertion, update, deletion, query, and pagination.
-Through this article, you will learn how the various methods provided by MyBatis-Plus perform data operations and their corresponding SQL statements.
+This document provides a comprehensive overview of various persistence operations using MyBatis-Plus, including insertion, update, deletion, query, and pagination.
+Through this guide, you will learn how the different methods provided by MyBatis-Plus perform data operations and see the corresponding SQL statements they generate.

 Service Interface

-IService is a generic Service layer interface provided by MyBatis-Plus.
-It encapsulates common CRUD operations, including insertion, deletion, querying, and pagination.
+IService is a generic Service layer interface provided by MyBatis-Plus that encapsulates common CRUD operations, including insert, delete, query, and pagination.
 By extending the IService interface, you can quickly implement basic database operations while maintaining code simplicity and maintainability.

-The method naming in the IService interface follows certain conventions, such as get for single-row queries, remove for deletion, list for collection queries, and page for paginated queries.
-This helps avoid confusion with Mapper layer methods.
+The method naming in the IService interface follows specific conventions: get for single-row queries, remove for deletion, list for collection queries, and page for paginated queries.
+This naming pattern helps avoid confusion with Mapper layer methods.

 save